- CIRTL Homepage

 Do you wish to enhance your skillset and professional competencies to respond to complex challenges and changes in Higher Education?

-This October, University College Cork offers a part-time Postgraduate Certificate in Professional Practice and Leadership in Higher Education as a flexible learning opportunity that will connect you to an experienced programme team of academics and professional services staff in higher education.
+The Postgraduate Certificate in Professional Practice and Leadership in Higher Education at University College Cork is taught by an experienced programme team of academics and professional services staff in higher education.

 The programme will allow you to